j3shi/spotattu/README.md

 ---

 ## ✨ Core Idea
-- Users can anonymously and without registration upload a picture of something trending (e.g. clothes, food, a new café, nature spot).
+- Users can anonymously upload a picture of something trending (e.g. clothes, food, a new café, nature spot).
 - Add details like title, description, and availability.
 - The app automatically tags the post with its location.
 - Other users can browse a **map view** or **feed** to see what’s hot nearby.